 Traditionally commercial real estate lenders evaluate the risk associated with a loan request using metrics like the loan to value ratio (LTV Ratio) and the debt service coverage ratio (DSCR).
 While these are important, there is another metric, Debt Yield, that is becoming widely adopted as an evaluation tool for lenders.
 Despite widespread use, it is common for borrowers to express confusion about the term and its application in lending scenarios.
 It is the intent of this article to explain it.

 Debt Yield is a metric used by CRE lenders to evaluate the level of risk associated with a loan transaction.
 It is a measure of how long it would take the lender to recoup their funds should the borrower default on their loan.
-Mathematically, the formula used to calculate debt yield is:
+Mathematically, the debt yield formula is:

 Net Operating Income (NOI) is the amount of cash flow that a property produces after operating expenses have been paid.
 It is estimated as part of the proforma creation process and is calculated for each year of the investment holding period.
 However, it is the NOI for year 1 of the proforma that is used in the Debt Yield calculation.

 The loan amount is self-explanatory.
 It is the amount of money that the lender is planning to advance to the borrower.
 However, the loan amount is not always known.
 As such, the Debt Yield formula can be rearranged as a way to quickly size a loan based on a standard debt yield.
 When rearranged, the formula looks like this:

 To understand how each configuration of the formula works, an example is helpful.

 Suppose that an investor is looking to obtain a $4,000,000 commercial mortgage for the purchase of a multifamily building in New York.
 As part of their underwriting process, they have created the following proforma: